 Table 5 shows that the control group’s mean score slightly increased from 11.67 in the pre-test to 11.93 in the post-test, with standard deviations of 2.47 and 2.31, respectively.
 However, the t-value of -0.65 and a p-value of 0.524 indicate that this difference is not statistically significant at the 0.05 level.
 Therefore, the null hypothesis is accepted, suggesting that there is no significant improvement in the students' performance without the use of Ilocano worksheets.
 This implies that English worksheet may not be sufficient to significantly enhance pupils’ understanding of Mathematics 3, highlighting the potential need for culturally relevant and language-specific materials to support learning.

-Table 6.
+Table 6-

 Comparison between Pre-test and Post-test Score of the Experimental Group